Health insurance in Costa Rica

 Private consultations

-If you can afford to visit private hospitals or clinics, or if your private health insurance covers them, you’ll find numerous private services throughout the country.
+If you can afford to go to private hospitals or clinics, or if your private health insurance covers them, you’ll find numerous private services throughout the country.
 You’ll soon be under the care of a general practitioner, and the quality of service is superior to that of the public sector, although the cost of consultations will be higher – around $70 per consultation.

 Public consultations